spoho-datascience/dfg-rating/Develop_log_haiyu.md

 ### 2024.07.18
-Will change code to function def later fixed ranking for each team, only get rank score within their division matches
+Will change code to function def later fixed ranking for each team, only get rank score within their division matches rating follow with teams promotion and relegation

+### 2024.07.24
+change code to function: select_teams(), set_edge_state(), initiate_levels()
+simplify logic to initiate different levels

+### 2024.07.25
+Based on the talk with Fabian, add a relegation for 3rd division league

+### 2024.07.30
+added add_rating function, modify init_cluster_ratings()
+add two modes in add_rating(), can choose team keep it's rating when promoted/relegated, or use 'mix' mode, that will calculate the mean rating_diff at the end of last season, and add this diff into the promoted/relegated team simple promotion and relegation logic